ibmresilient/resilient-python-api/python/examples/actions-module/README.md

 The usage is identical to the basic.py script, except that since it connects to the Resilient server using the REST API, you may need to specify the `--org` option (if your user is in multiple Resilient organizations).

+## Topics and Queues

+Queues are referenced as `actions.<org_id>.<queue_programmatic_name>`.
+For example, `actions.201.test`.

+Topic message destinations are also supported, for cases where you want to send Action Module messages to all active subscribers, and drop the messages if no subscribers are active.
+To refer to a topic, use the name:

+    /topic/actions.<org_id>.<queue_programmatic_name>

+## Resilient-Circuits Framework

+The 'basic' and 'advanced' examples in this directory show how to interact with Action Module message destinations directly, subscribing with the STOMP protocol.

+For production applications, we recommend using the [/python/resilient-circuits](../../resilient-circuits/) framework.
+This is a simple event-based application framework that manages the queue and message handling functions, and just calls methods in your Python class when an event arrives.